TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Content/Index.rst

 The register-key SYS\_LASTCHANGED is updated with the tstamp-field of the records selected which has a higher value than the current.

+The cObject :ref:`RECORDS <cobj-records>` in contrast is for displaying lists of records from a variety of tables without fine graining.

 .. ### BEGIN~OF~TABLE ###

 .. container:: table-row